ofiscal/tax.co.web/commands/README.md

-For running locally, the scripts in local/ can be used.
-The `start` and `stop` scripts can be called *as* scripts;
-the `setup` script must be copied and pasted into the shell (see its header comment for why).

-To launch the server for use online instead of locally, there is as yet no corresponding "online" folder, but all the commands for doing that can be found in `by-hand.sh`.
+Scripts in `common` can be used both when serving offline and online (on the internet).
+If things go normally, the only ones that should need explicit calling are `*/create.sh` and `common/clean.sh`;
+the others are called by those.

+The commands in `by-hand.sh` is a collection of bash snippets -- for Docker and the host system, and for offline and online usage.
+That's why it's not executable; it would make no sense to run them in series.